stenvala/simpleJSON2map/README.md

 json->keyExists(stack);

 ```
 You may go down as many nested levels as you want with the vector.
 If there is array, you cannot index it but you need to retrieve it.
+Or from an array, you can initialize a vector of json2map objects.

-Then, you can retrieve the basic variable with the same syntax from the object
+You can retrieve the basic variable with the same syntax as testing the keys from the object

 ```
 double value = json->getValue<double>("number","subcell");